AuthArmor/autharmor-react/README.md

-# AuthArmor Javascript Client-Side SDK UI Wrapper for React
+# Auth Armor Javascript Client-Side SDK UI Wrapper for React

-AuthArmor provides a SaaS solution to authenticate your users exclusively using passwordless authentication methods such as WebAuthn, magic links and the proprietary AuthArmor mobile app.
+Auth Armor provides a SaaS solution to authenticate your users exclusively using passwordless authentication methods such as WebAuthn, magic links and the proprietary Auth Armor mobile app.

 This package wraps the `autharmor-form` component provided by the [@autharmor/ui](https://github.com/AuthArmor/autharmor-jsclient-sdk-ui) package.
-It allows you to use a native React component to render the AuthArmor form with the full benefits of type-checking and the ability to pass objects to components directly from the markup.
+It allows you to use a native React component to render the Auth Armor form with the full benefits of type-checking and the ability to pass objects to components directly from the markup.

 This package is designed to work together with [@autharmor/sdk](https://github.com/AuthArmor/autharmor-jsclient-sdk) and [@autharmor/ui](https://github.com/AuthArmor/autharmor-jsclient-sdk-ui).
 A knowledge of how those packages work will be helpful in using this package.